mincong-h/mincong-h.github.io/_posts/2023-01-28-microservices-communication-using-grpc.md

 When a service sends a message, the message can be either received by one or multiple services.

 * **One-to-one** -- Each request is processed by exactly one service.
-* **One-to-many** -- Each request is procssed by multipl services.
+* **One-to-many** -- Each request is procssed by multiple services.

 And the message can be handled differently:

 * **Synchronous** -- The sender expects a timely response from the receiver and might event block while it waits.
 * **Asynchronous** -- The sender does not block and the response is optional.
 If it is present, it does not need to be sent immediately.

-In the book "Microservices Patterns" of Chris Richardson, he made an excellent table about these two dimensions:
+In the book ["Microservices Patterns"](https://www.manning.com/books/microservices-patterns) of Chris Richardson, he made an excellent table to summarize these two dimensions:

 Synchronization | one-to-one | one-to-many
 ------------ | ---------- | -----------